vokegpu/ekg-ui-library/README.md

 # 🐄 EKG 🐈

 EKG is a reitaned UI-toolkit/UI library to create fancy high-perfmance GUIs.
 Always looking for low-specs hardware.

 The EKG rendering engine implements multi-API(s) (OpenGL, OpenGL ES3, Vulkan, etc) support, and OS platform support (Android, Windows and Linux),
 EKG does not require implement on a SDL application, instead you can implement on any supported platform (SDL, GLFW, Win32, Wayland, etc).
+Because of interface oriented concepts.
+The graphics engine is implemented over a RHI-like (Rendering Hardware-Interface-like), and the OS platform also is an interface.

-EKG implements some object-state based concepts, like in the initialization process and sampler creation, due the Khorons API high-performance Vulkan support.
+EKG implements some object-state based concepts, like in the initialization process and sampler creation, due the Khronos API high-performance Vulkan support.

 The [official documentation](https://vokegpu.github.io/ekg-docs/) is not done yet.